kimwalisch/primecount/doc/Hard-Special-Leaves.md

 using a modified version of the segmented sieve of Eratosthenes the size of the sieve array will be O(sqrt(z)).
-This means that if e.g. there is a single leaf in the current segment we will use O(sqrt(z)) operations to count the number of unsieved elements in the sieve array (whereas the binary indexed tree would have used only O(log z) operations).
+This means that if e.g. there is a single leaf in the current segment we will use O(sqrt(z)) operations to count the number of unsieved elements in the sieve array whereas the binary indexed tree would have used only O(log z) operations.
 This is too much, this deteriorates the runtime complexity of the algorithm.

 So now that we have identified the problem, we can think about whether it is possible